-- The Manager of Expectations, Timelines, and Deliverables.
+- The manager of expectations, timelines, and deliverables.
 Smooth CRM implementation takes careful planning and execution.
-CRM Champion must balance long-term goals with realistic timelines.
+The CRM Champion must balance long-term goals with realistic timelines.
 Crawl, walk, run is a proven approach to avoid an expensive mistake.
 On the other hand, you don’t want to move too slowly or you won’t see value as quickly as you could.
-There is a balance - and a good CRM Champion helps strike a good balance between these needs.
-Having a CRM Champion means users can realize value of the CRM in as little as 7-10 days instead of 20 to 22 days.
+A good CRM Champion helps strike a good balance between these needs.
+Having a CRM Champion means users can realize value of the CRM in as little as 7–10 days instead of 20–22 days.

 - The problem-solver.
 No matter how good your plan is, something will go wrong.
 The CRM Champion is the point person for solving implementation problems, in conjunction with the CRM vendor’s Implementation Specialist.
 As a problem solver, the CRM Champion must understand various facets of the business, from sales to marketing to customer service.

 - The internal advocate for the business value of CRM.
 Strong company-wide adoption and usage of CRM is integral to its success.
 However, some team members may be adverse to change or they may not see the immediate benefits to using it.
 Your CRM Champion is the ultimate cheerleader for buy-in.
 They understand the many benefits of CRM and can communicate them to each department, getting everyone excited about how much easier life will be with this new technology.
 The CRM Champion is the one who works with other team members in your organization to make sure that their needs are being met.
 If the Champion is successful in understanding and communicating these needs to a vendor, companies can see active user rates of 90 percent or greater.
 That’s well above the average active user rate for organizations adopting CRM without a Champion, which can be anywhere from 25 to 50 percent.